usuaero/Optix/README.txt

     dx(float,optional)
     - Step size to be used in finite difference methods.
 Defaults to 0.001

-    default_alpha(float,optional)
+    alpha_d(float,optional)
-    - Initial step size to be used in the line search.
-Defaults to 10 times dx.
+    - Step size to be used in line searches.
+If not specified, the step size will be calculated from the predicted optimum of the approximation.
+Not defined for SQP.

+    alpha_mult(float,optional)
+    - Factor by which alpha is adjusted during each iteration of the line search.
+Defaults to n_search.
 Not defined for SQP.

     line_search(string,optional)
     - Specifies which type of line search should be conducted in the search